 How Many Blueberries Should You to Feed Your Parakeets?

 Just like any other fruit, parakeets require other foods for them to flourish and stay healthy.
-Blueberries are fruits, and the number of fruits given should consist 30% of the diet.
-So, make sure you feed the blueberries with other foods.
+Blueberries are fruits, and the number of fruits given should consist of 5-10% of their diet.
+So, make sure you feed blueberries with other foods.
 Parrots that are frugivores (eat a fruit-based diet) can be given a higher proportion of fruits in their diet.

 How to Feed Blueberries to Parakeets

 You may have trouble washing one after another.
 In that case, consider soaking the berries in baking soda for around 15 minutes to remove chemical residue and dirt from the berries.
 That way, you will be sure your parakeets are consuming safe blueberries.

 Can Parakeets Eat Dried Blueberries?